Ubisoft is creating in-game events that highlight the impact of climate change

 Ubisoft is a prominent presence in the list of participants (opens in new tab) for the Green Game Jam this year and it was in 2021, too.
 The publisher has also been vocal about its Play Green initiative (opens in new tab) announced in 2021.

-However, it’s also attracted criticism for its push into NFTs despite severe backlash from players and widespread concerns over their highly negative environmental impact.
+However, it’s also attracted criticism for its push into NFTs despite severe backlash from players and widespread concerns over the negative environmental impact associated with some NFTs.

 Ubisoft has claimed (opens in new tab) that its Quartz platform is “the first platform for playable and energy-efficient NFTs in AAA games” but in an interview with IGN (opens in new tab) around the time of the platform’s launch, Nicolas Pouard, VP of Ubisoft’s Strategic Innovation Lab said, “If we see [blockchain technology] cannot go [more energy efficient], if it’s not sustainable, of course, we will think again of what we are doing.”